ExoticDG/.prtgn/README.md

 ![.prtgn logo](https://github.com/ExoticDG/.prtgn/blob/71e6699c3ce09ec64a5feb2ce82113c5c2a69477/prtgn_logo.jpeg)

+> [!CAUTION]
+>
-    .prtgn, a protogen inspired file extention writen in Rust.
+>.prtgn, a protogen inspired file extention writen in Rust.
-    Copyright (C) 2025  ExoticDG
+>Copyright (C) 2025  ExoticDG
+>

-    This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+>This program is free software: you can redistribute it and/or modify
+>it under the terms of the GNU General Public License as published by
+>the Free Software Foundation, either version 3 of the License, or
+>(at your option) any later version.
+>

-    This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
-See the GNU General Public License for more details.
+>This program is distributed in the hope that it will be useful,
+>but WITHOUT ANY WARRANTY; without even the implied warranty of
+>MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+See the
+>GNU General Public License for more details.
+>

-    You should have received a copy of the GNU General Public License along with this program.
+>You should have received a copy of the GNU General Public License
+>along with this program.
 If not, see <https://www.gnu.org/licenses/>.

 ## A few other protogen repositories